Patient's Query

 Hello doctor,

-I started having a sore throat yesterday night.
-As everyone else in the family is COVID-positive I guess it is COVID.
+I started having a sore throat last night.
+As everyone else in the family is COVID-positive, I guess it is COVID.
 I will do an antigen test.
-My query is whether I should take Azithromycin for sore throat.
-If so please suggest the dosage, 500 mg or 250 mg, and for how many days.
+My query is whether I should take Azithromycin for a sore throat.
+If so, please suggest the dosage, 500 mg or 250 mg, and for how many days.
 My other medicines are Dilzem CD 120, Telma 40, and OXCQ 200.

 Hello,